How to Say "to violate" in Spanish

 La empresa violó el contrato de exclusividad.

-The company violated the exclusivity contract.
+The company broke the exclusivity contract.

 Nadie tiene derecho a violar tu privacidad.